hamburger1984/advent-of-code/2025/AOC_FETCH_SETUP.md

 ✅ **Easy to Use**
 - One-time setup
 - Automatic fetching with `--fetch` flag
-- Works with all three language setups
+- Works with all six language setups (Zig, C#, Go, Dingo, Swift, Kotlin)

 ## One-Time Setup